Model Editing as a Robust and Denoised variant of DPO: A Case Study on Toxicity

 \section{Introduction}

-The current landscape in NLP is defined by the widespread use of powerful generative large language models (LLMs) with generalist capabilities across domains and tasks.~\cite[\textit{inter alia}]{brown2020language, scao2022bloom, touvron2023llama, chuang2023evolving, uppaal2023fine}.
-Their widespread use has shed light on their limitations---they are prone to hallucinations, biases, and generating harmful or toxic text~\cite{sheng2019woman, gehman2020realtoxicityprompts, bommasani2021opportunities, kenton2021alignment, weidinger2021ethical, toumi2021functorial, zhang2023siren}.
+The current landscape in NLP is defined by the widespread use of powerful generative large language models (LLMs) with generalist capabilities across domains and tasks.~\citep[\textit{inter alia}]{brown2020language, touvron2023llama, chuang2023evolving}.
+Their widespread use has shed light on their limitations---they are prone to hallucinations, biases, and generating harmful or toxic text~\citep[\textit{inter alia}]{sheng2019woman, gehman2020realtoxicityprompts, bommasani2021opportunities, toumi2021functorial, zhang2023siren, syamkumar2024improving}.
 Due to this, ensuring their reliability and safety has become paramount, and is an active area of research known as \textit{alignment} in machine learning.

-The core idea is to make a language model match certain human preferred behaviors, like harmlessness, that are exemplified through preference data~\cite[\textit{inter alia}]{touvron2023llama, bai2022training, ziegler2019fine, stiennon2020learning, ouyang2022training, bai2022constitutional, tunstall2023zephyr, lee2023rlaif}.
-Models are trained to learn these human preferences through algorithms like Proximal Policy Optimization (PPO)~\cite{schulman2017proximal} or Direct Preference Optimazation (DPO)~\cite{rafailov2023direct}.
-While promising in many ways~\cite{achiam2023gpt}, models trained through this paradigm may not actually unlearn unwanted behaviors---recent work has shown that these models simply learn stylistic changes in text~\cite{lin2023unlocking}, or redirect activations to avoid toxic regions of the model~\cite{lee2024mechanistic}.
-Furthermore, curating high-quality preference data and tuning large-scale models are expensive and resource-intensive processes~\cite{lee2023rlaif, strubell2019energy, li2023flm}, making the process of alignment prohibitive from widespread use.
+The core idea of alignment is to make a language model match certain human preferred behaviors, like harmlessness, that are exemplified through preference data~\citep[\textit{inter alia}]{touvron2023llama, bai2022training, ziegler2019fine, stiennon2020learning, ouyang2022training, bai2022constitutional, tunstall2023zephyr, lee2023rlaif}.
+Models are trained to learn these human preferences through algorithms like Proximal Policy Optimization (PPO)~\citep{schulman2017proximal} or Direct Preference Optimization (DPO)~\citep{rafailov2023direct}.
+Although promising in many ways~\citep{achiam2023gpt}, the creation of high-quality preference data and tuning large-scale models are expensive and resource-intensive processes~\citep{lee2023rlaif, strubell2019energy, li2023flm}, making the alignment process prohibitive for widespread use.